-UC2B will serve Champaign and Urbana, Illinois.
-This encompasses a population of 113,000, 15.6% African American, 4.5% Latino, and 27% living below the poverty level, according to the 2005-2007 American Community Survey.
-We estimate the annual number of users of UC2B's network of public computer centers to be 22,000 individuals.
+UC2B Sustainable Broadband Adoption will serve 1) the broadband-underserved areas of the two cities, Champaign and Urbana, Illinois, as defined by the NOFA for this round of funding and measured by UC2B in July 2009 (see map) and 2) vulnerable populations across the two cities, which encompass a population of 113,000, 15.6% African American, 4.5% Latino, and 27% living below the poverty level, according to the 2005-2007 American Community Survey.
+The project will reach an estimated 23,750 broadband subscribers in Champaign-Urbana alone, and more elsewhere.